 I follow several people on Instagram who specialize in tequila and I reached out to Miss Agave for her recommendation on authentic tequilas and here is what she said.

-There isn’t one clear winner on what is the best tequila for margaritas.
+There isn't one clear winner on what is the best tequila for margaritas.
 It comes down to personal preference and price.
-My top 3 choices are the Americanized tequilas so far.
+My top 3 choices have changed over time.

-My go-to has always been Casamigos.
+My go-to had always been Casamigos.
 That hint of vanilla really makes for a tasty cocktail.
-And if I’m sipping it straight, my go-to is Deleon.
+And if I'm sipping it straight, my go-to was Deleon.
 But Santo is also delish!
 Any of these are great bottles.